Galena Park ISD employee accused of inappropriately touching student with special needs

-GALENA PARK, Texas (KTRK) -- A former Galena Park ISD employee is accused of inappropriately touching a 13-year-old with special needs.
+GALENA PARK, Texas (KTRK) -- A former Galena Park ISD employee accused of inappropriately touching a 13-year-old with special needs is now in custody.

 According to court documents, Lopez was seen on video in two separate occasions, touching the teen on the leg and kissing her on her face.